Which House Price Tracker Is The Best?

 Why are there so many house price indices?

-Organisations publish house price data for many reasons—about a dozen track house price changes in the UK.
+Organisations publish house price data for many reasons‚ about a dozen track house price changes in the UK.
 Up-to-date data gives valuers a benchmark to work from and helps economists with forecasting.
-Free publicity and brand awareness undoubtedly figure in the process for Halifax and Nationwide, who gain mentions in daily newspapers, TV and radio news.
+Free publicity and brand awareness undoubtedly figure in the process for Halifax and Nationwide.
+These typically gain mentions in daily newspapers, TV and radio news.

 How to value your property